nightguarder/GpuStockScrapper/README.md

 Gathered data from div is stored in a .csv file to read

-It does nothing more, I know.
+It does nothing more, for now...

 BUT